Anubis-programmer/ANUVerzum/README.md

         // Promise { <state>: "pending" }
         ```

-        ***Example - _if the iterable contains one or more non-promise value and/or an already settled promise, then `Anu.utils.Async.Promise.race()` will resolve to the first of these values found in the array_***:
+        <strong>Example</strong> - <i>if the iterable contains one or more non-promise value and/or an already settled promise, then <code>Anu.utils.Async.Promise.race()</code> will resolve to the first of these values found in the array</i>:

         ```javascript
         const foreverPendingPromise = Anu.utils.Async.Promise.race([]);